WeibingChen17/media_manager/Readme.md

 * p0 - remove the strong dependency in mongo
 * ~~p1 - add __enter__ and __exit__ in all server to atuo close~~
 * ~~p0 - implement server launcher~~
 * p0 - use server launcher for python cli.
-Use Cmd module
+Use Cmd/Curse module
 * p0 - use logging
-* p1 - design scheme for indexer
+* ~~p1 - design scheme for indexer~~
-    * add duration and size
+* p2 - add duration and size
 * p2 - refractor code
 * p2 - Issue warning when the watch folder is large
 * p1 - Exception handling
 * p2 - Maintain client - server connection
 * p2 - multiple clients support
-* p1 - enable server mode an1d module mode in jsonclient and jsonserver.
+* p2 - enable server mode an1d module mode in jsonclient and jsonserver.
 This can decreases the number of servers we need
+* p2 - use threading pooling

 # todo (phase 2)
 * p0 - use javascript to talk to servers